chfoo/chatbot383/doc/commands.rst

 Discord server exclusive commands
 ---------------------------------

-Commands for specific discord servers.
+Commands for specific Discord servers.

 ``!cry pokemon``
     Play the cry of given Pokémon (name or species ID).
 You can specify